The index of centralizers of elements of reductive Lie algebras: Preliminary results

 \section{Preliminary results}

 We start in this section by reviewing some facts about the differentials of generators of $\e Sg^{\g}$.
 Then, the goal of Subsection~\ref{cri} is Theorem~\ref{tcri}.
-We collect in Subsection~\ref{brn} basics facts about induced nilpotent orbits.
+We collect in Subsection~\ref{brn} basic facts about induced nilpotent orbits.